carpentries-incubator/machine-learning-novice-sklearn/_episodes/08-learn-more.md

 There are many other machine learning algorithms that might be suitable for helping to answer your research questions.

-The Scikit Learn [webpage](https://scikit-learn.org/stable/index.html) has a good overview of all the features available in the library.
+The Scikit-Learn [webpage](https://scikit-learn.org/stable/index.html) has a good overview of all the features available in the library.

-## Ensemble Learning
+## Ensemble learning

 Ensemble Learning is a technique which combines multiple machine learning algorithms together to improve results.
-A popular ensemble technique is Random Forest which creates a "forest" of decision trees and then tries to prune it down to the most effective ones.
-Its a flexible algorithm that can work both as a regression and a classification system.
-See the article [Random Forest Simple Explanation](https://medium.com/@williamkoehrsen/random-forest-simple-explanation-377895a60d2d) for more information.
+A popular ensemble technique is called 'Random Forest'.
+This technique creates a "forest" of decision trees and then tries to prune it down to the most effective ones.
+It is a flexible algorithm that can work both as a regression and a classification system.
+See the article ["Random forest simple explanation"](https://medium.com/@williamkoehrsen/random-forest-simple-explanation-377895a60d2d) for more information.

-## Genetic Algorithms
+## Genetic algorithms

-Genetic algorithms are a technique which tries to mimic biological evolution.
+Genetic algorithms are techniques which try to mimic biological evolution.
 They will learn to solve a problem through a gradual process of simulated evolution.
-Each generation is mutated slightly and then evaluated with a fitness function, the fittest "genes" will then be selected for the next generation.
-Sometimes this is combined with neural networks to change the network's size structure.
+Each generation is mutated slightly and then evaluated with a fitness function.
+The fittest "genes" will then be selected for the next generation.
+Sometimes this is combined with neural networks to change the networks size structure.

 This [video](https://www.youtube.com/watch?v=qv6UVOQ0F44) shows a genetic algorithm evolving neural networks to play a video game.